-If the oracle user exists, this command displays information about the groups to which the user belongs.
-The output should be similar to the following, indicating that oinstall is the primary group and dba is a secondary group:
+If the oracle user exists, then this command displays information about the groups to which the user belongs.
+The output should be similar to the following, indicating that oinstall is the primary group:

 '''

 uid=440(oracle) gid=200(oinstall)

-groups=201(dba),202(oper)
+groups=201(dba), 202(oper)

 '''

-- 4. If necessary, complete one of the following actions: - If the oracle user exists, but its primary group is not oinstall or it is not a member of the dba group, then enter the following command: - # /usr/sbin/usermod -g oinstall -G dba oracle - If the oracle user does not exist, enter the following command to create it: - # /usr/sbin/useradd -g oinstall [-G dba] oracle passwd -r files oracle
+- 4. If necessary, complete one of the following actions: - If the oracle user exists, but its primary group is not oinstall, then enter a command similar to the following, where the -g option specifies oinstall as the primary group and the -G option specifies any existing groups to which the oracle user belongs: - # /usr/sbin/usermod -g oinstall -G dba oracle - If the oracle user does not exist, then enter the following command to create it: - # /usr/sbin/useradd -q oinstall [-G dba] oracle oinstall as the primary group dba as an optional secondary group passwd oracle

-This command creates the oracle user and specifies oinstall as the primary group and dba as an optional secondary group.
+This command creates the oracle user and specifies:

-5. Enter the following command to set the password of the oracle user:
+Enter the following command to set the password of the oracle user: